Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials: END MATTER

 \end{widetext}

 In state $\textcircled{A}$, electrons can avoid any inter-layer repulsion $U$ between neighboring layers, thus it becomes the ground state in the large $U$ limit at half-filling.
 Obviously, this state is the physical origin where pairing of two electrons emerges on top- and bottom-layer respectively.
 State $\textcircled{B}$ is the first excited state, given the total density fluctuation in each layer is forbidden (\textit{i.e.} $\delta n_{l} = 0$).
 This state has an energy gain of $\Delta E = (U-t)$ relative to the ground state $\textcircled{A}$.
-On the other hand, if the total density fluctuation in layers are allowed, then state $\textcircled{C}$ becomes the first excited state, which has an energy gain of $\Delta E = (U/2-t)$ over the ground state $\textcircled{A}$.
-As a result, at half-filling in the strong-coupling limit, the pairing attraction between top- and bottom-layer electrons $V_{\mathrm{eff}}$ in the spinless model should in general scale like,
+On the other hand, if the total density fluctuation in layers are allowed, then state $\textcircled{C}$ becomes the first excited state, which has an energy gain of $\Delta E = (U/2-t)$ over the ground state $\textcircled{A}$ [$\textcircled{1} \Longleftrightarrow \textcircled{3}$ means interchange the top- and bottom- layer configurations of the first four kets].
+As a result, at half-filling in the strong-coupling limit $U/t \rightarrow \infty$, the pairing attraction between top- and bottom-layer electrons $V_{\mathrm{eff}}$ in the spinless model should in general scale like,

 In DQMC calculations at high temperatures, layer density fluctuations can prevail.
 Thus it is reasonable finding out a scaling of ,